Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 Starting in Excel 2007, Excel has three new functions that you can use to **SUM**, **COUNT**, or **AVERAGE** using multiple criteria.
 In earlier versions of Excel, you had to use slow-calculating, hard-to-understand array formulas or **SUMPRODUCT** to use multiple criteria.
 The new functions are designed to be easy to use and fast to calculate.

 ```
    SUMIFS(sum_range, criteria_range1, criteria1 [,criteria_range2, _
        criteria2...])
    COUNTIFS(criteria_range1, criteria1 [,criteria_range2, criteria2...])
    AVERAGEIFS(average_range, criteria_range1, criteria1 _
        [,criteria_range2, criteria2...])
 ```

 These functions handle full column references ($A:$A) efficiently by using special handling for the empty cells.
-The criteria that evaluates text cells can use the wildcard characters (*) (any set of characters) and (?) (any single character).
+The criteria that evaluates text cells can use the wildcard characters (* - any set of characters and ? - any single character).
 Because these functions are so much faster to calculate than equivalent array formulas, use them to replace your array formulas when possible.

 ### IFERROR
 <a name="MultithreadedCalculation"> </a>